Data reduction strategy in the PandaX-4T experiment: Data reduction strategy

 \subsection{Data information}

 The development of a data reduction strategy starts from the study of existing data.
 The total storage occupation of different types of raw data and corresponding run time are plotted in Fig~\ref{fig:data_occupation}.
 Then we calculated the average occupation rates of data collected in the Run0 and Run1, by dividing stored data size by data taking duration recorded in the database.
 The information is summarized in Table.~\ref{tab:data_rates}.
-Higher rate of the $^{232}$Th calibration run in Run1 is resulted from different positions of the source, i.e., the middle loop in Run1 and the deuterium-deuterium (DD) tunnel in Run0~\cite{Zhou:2019tevpa}.
+Higher rate of the $^{232}$Th calibration run in Run1 is a result from different positions of the source, i.e., the middle loop in Run1 and the deuterium-deuterium (DD) tunnel in Run0~\cite{Zhou:2019tevpa}.
 The high event rate in $^{83\rm{m}}$Kr run of Run1 is mainly caused by the Rn contamination introduced from the injection chamber and higher injection flow.
 The increasing of background rate in Run1 can be attributed to the elevated level of Rn background.
-Among all the calibration runs, Rn runs exhibit the highest average data occupation rate.
+Among all the calibration runs, Rn runs exhibit the highest average data production rate.
 This can be explained by the presence of a larger number of high energy events in Rn runs, resulting in more large $S2$ signals with longer persistence times and an increased number of samples.

 The LUX collaboration found that electron emission occurring within a time range of $\mathcal{O}(10)$~ms after $S2$ pulses is a notable background in the low-energy region~\cite{LUX:2020vbj}.
-These $S2$ afterglow can be mitigated using a fixed afterglow veto cut, by requiring the candidate events to be separated by at least 22~ms~\cite{PandaX-4T:2021bab}.
+To mitigate the impact of those $S2$ afterglow, a cut is implemented that excludes events occurring within a 22~ms window after a large $S2$ signal with a magnitude larger than 10,000 PE~\cite{PandaX-4T:2021bab}.

 The signals discarded in the afterglow veto cut could be a major factor in the storage of collected data.
 To test this hypothesis, we selected 100 files from the dark matter search data and 100 files from the $^{232}$Th calibration data randomly in the Run0.
 We then counted the signals in the 10~ms window after a large $S2$ pulse, which we refer to as the delay time window.
 As shown in Fig.~\ref{fig:sig_type_occupation}, data in the delay time window contributes to about 2/3 of the storage space and large $S2$ pulses themselves account for nearly 1/5.